 If you haven’t ever coded before, you can still prepare for your coding bootcamp interview by practicing common coding bootcamp interview questions and preparing to complete coding problems for interviews.

-You can also mention during your interview that you play an instrument or played on a sports team.
+You can also mention during your coding bootcamp interview that you play an instrument or played on a sports team.
 This can really help you make an impression because it shows your ability to achieve technical feats and follow specific rules and guidelines to be successful.

 Tip #3: Communicate and Show That You Can be Part of a Team